bridgerust/bridgerust/docs/migration_milvus.md

-# Migrating from Milvus to Kabod
+# Migrating from Milvus to Embex

-Kabod provides a unified interface for Milvus, abstracting away the complex setup.
-This guide helps you migrate from Milvus to Kabod.
+Embex provides a unified interface for Milvus, abstracting away the complex setup.
+This guide helps you migrate from Milvus to Embex.

 ## Table of Contents